Swede 75 Universal Hartbeat off Needles/Isle of Wight

 Advice for buyers and boat owners

-Unhappy with the boats supplied in Sweden, I stopped selling in 1997 and took care of the delivered boats.
+Disappointed with the boats supplied in Sweden, I stopped selling in 1997 and took care of my clients and the delivered boats to unsure that they get what they ordered and paid for.
 Giving up this attempt was not easy.
 I focussed on my work as an author, copywriter, journalist, and Gamle Swede.
 For a couple of years, I have been advising sailors considering a new or secondhand boat and owners regarding repair, maintenance, or alterations.
-I am helping as well with preparing the sale of the yacht.
-This work is based on decades of experience with 30 and 55 m2 Cruising SQM boats, hands on operation of my boat and knowledge of the industry.
-I am working straightforward: focused on what the client wants to achieve.
+I am helping as well to sell the yacht.
+This work is based on decades of experience with 30 and 55 m2 Cruising Square Metre boats, hands on operation of Gamle Swede and knowledge of the industry.
+I am working straightforward to the point: focused on what the client wants to achieve.

 → Advice Introduction, → Advice for Swede 55, → Sources, → Videos